marcus-crane/utf9k/src/content/questions/macOS Configured Networks.md

 ---
-title: "How can I view configured networks in my macOS terminal?"
-slug: "macos-configured-networks"
+category: questions
-description: "In which I remind myself how to configure macOS networks via the terminal"
+description: In which I remind myself how to configure macOS networks via the terminal
-category: "questions"
+output: src/content/questions
+publish: true
+slug: macos-configured-networks
 tags:
-  - "macos"
+  - macos
-  - "networking"
+  - networking
+title: How can I view configured networks in my macOS terminal?
 ---
 Let's assume you have multiple networks set up under `System Preferences > Networks`.

 You might have "Work" which has a bunch of proxy configuration specified and "Home" which just disabled proxy configuration.